Cwarcup/personal-blog/data/blog/Data-Structures/stacks-and-queues/stack.md

 - Define a `peek` method which **returns** the element at the top of the stack, without removing it.
 Can refer to the first element in an array with `[0]` since arrays are zero-indexed.
 - Define a `isEmpty` method which **checks** if the stack is empty.
 Uses the `length` property of an array to check if the array is empty.

-# Can also be implemented without an array
+# Stack without an array

 ```js
 class Node {